Bunsly/JobSpy/README.md

 ├── is_remote (bool)
-├── linkedin_fetch_description (bool): fetches full description for LinkedIn (slower) ├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs that are hosted on the job board site ├── linkedin_company_ids (list[int): searches for linkedin jobs with specific company ids ├── description_format (enum): markdown, html (format type of the job descriptions) ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling)
+├── linkedin_fetch_description (bool): fetches full description for LinkedIn (slower) ├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs that are hosted on the job board site (not supported on Indeed) ├── linkedin_company_ids (list[int): searches for linkedin jobs with specific company ids ├── description_format (enum): markdown, html (format type of the job descriptions) ├── country_indeed (enum): filters the country on Indeed (see below for correct spelling)